Thermality of horizon through near horizon instability: a path integral approach: Introduction and basic formalism

 Inspired by all these facts here, we like to investigate whether the unstable Hamiltonian (\ref{eqn:near_horizon_hamiltonian}) can show a complex path and thereby produce a correct form of Hawking temperature.
-We will show that this is indeed the case.
+We will show by constructing an effective non-relativistic Hamiltonian in the Schrodinger description that this is indeed the case.
 Since this Hamiltonian is related to both Kerr and SSSBH spacetimes, our model is capable of presenting a very general situation, rather than restricted to SSSBH as was done originally in \cite{ComplexPath1}.
 Moreover, we will see that the identified temperature does not suffer from the factor of two ambiguity.
 This shows that our choice of coordinates in which (\ref{eqn:near_horizon_hamiltonian}) has been obtained are suitable ones.
-The same is also being confirmed by obtaining the density of states corresponding to this $\sim xp$ Hamiltonian.
+The same is also being confirmed by obtaining the density of states directly from original relativistic $\sim xp$ Hamiltonian.
 Additionally, as (\ref{eqn:near_horizon_hamiltonian}) is unstable (or unbounded) in nature, the outcome from this again confirms the robustness of the corollary, suggested in \cite{ComplexPath1} -- {\it the necessary (but maybe not sufficient) condition that the Hamiltonian must be unbounded in order to obtain a complex path}.

 Let us now move forward toward the calculation in favour of our claim.
-Before this, we will first calculate the density of states using the path integral kernel and show that such is thermal in nature.
+In this analysis the Hamiltonian (\ref{eqn:near_horizon_hamiltonian}) will be treated as that of a quantum mechanical system and calculation will be done using the standard prescriptions of path integral formalism.
+Before this, we will first calculate the density of states corresponding to (\ref{eqn:near_horizon_hamiltonian}) using the path integral kernel and show that such is thermal in nature.
+Later an effective Hamiltonian will be constructed under the Schrodinger description in which case the path will be calculated.